syedmaazsaeed/RegisterScreen-flutter-UI/README.md

 flutter pub get

-**Launch the app on your device or emulato**r:
+**Launch the app on your device or emulator**:

 flutter run

 **Usage**

-1.Open the app on your device or emulator.
+1. Open the app on your device or emulator.

 2. Navigate to the registration screen.